-The OIT Help Desk provides IT support 24 hours a day, seven days a week, by phone, email or online chat.
-In-person assistance is available at the Solutions Center Tech Clinic, and in students’ rooms from residential computing consultants.
+The OIT Support and Operations Center (Help Desk) provides IT support 24 hours a day, seven days a week, by phone, email and online chat.
+In-person assistance is available at the OIT Solutions Center Tech Clinic, and in students’ rooms from Student Computing Consultants (STCs).

 The Humanities Resource Center supports the study of foreign languages, literatures and cultures.
 The expansive selection of instructional materials assists in independent language study.

 The Princeton University Art Museum.
 Founded in 1882 to support the teaching of the Department of Art and Archaeology, the Princeton University Art Museum is one of the nation's leading art museums.
 The art museum is located at the heart of the Princeton campus and admission is free.

 Its holdings of more than 72,000 works of art range from ancient to contemporary and are global in scope, concentrating geographically on the Mediterranean regions, Western Europe, Asia and the Americas.
 The museum's collections are particularly strong in Chinese painting and calligraphy, art of the ancient Americas and pictorial photography.

 Committed to advancing Princeton's teaching and research missions, the art museum serves as a cultural resource for the entire University community and the greater Princeton area as well as a gateway to the University for visitors from around the world.